F5Networks/f5-declarative-onboarding/docs/validate.rst

 Validating a declaration
 ------------------------
-In this section, we show you how to validate a Declarative Onboarding declaration against the schema using Microsoft |vsc|.
+In this section, we show you how to validate a BIG-IP Declarative Onboarding declaration against the schema using Microsoft |vsc|.
 Using this type of validation is useful when composing a declaration manually, or to check the accuracy of a declaration before deployment.

 For more information on editing JSON with Visual Studio Code, see this |json|.

 ..
-NOTE:: Starting with DO 1.30, you can validate declarations with either the Device or DO class by using **do.schema.json** rather than **base.schema.json**.
+NOTE:: Starting with BIG-IP DO 1.30, you can validate declarations with either the Device or BIG-IP DO class by using **do.schema.json** rather than **base.schema.json**.

 To validate a declaration